mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/07_for.md

 There are five kinds of ranges in Rust:

 - `1..5`: A (half-open) range.
-It includes all numbers from 1 to 4.
+It includes all NUMBERS from 1 to 4.
 It doesn't include the last value, 5.
 - `1..=5`: An inclusive range.
-It includes all numbers from 1 to 5.
+It includes all NUMBERS from 1 to 5.
 It includes the last value, 5.
 - `1..`: An open-ended range.
-It includes all numbers from 1 to infinity (well, until the maximum value of the integer type).
+It includes all NUMBERS from 1 to infinity (well, until the maximum value of the integer type).
 - `..5`: A range that starts at the minimum value for the integer type and ends at 4.
 It doesn't include the last value, 5.
 - `..=5`: A range that starts at the minimum value for the integer type and ends at 5.
 It includes the last value, 5.